frederic-perez/AmE-dictionary/data/idioms.md

 __cannibalize__ _v_
 __cannon fodder__ Troops that are deemed expendable and thus given the most dangerous assignments (in which they are likely to be killed by artillery fire). _I refuse to be sent to the front lines as cannon fodder!_
 __cap off__ _v_ Finish or complete, as with some decisive action. _He capped off the meeting with a radical proposal._
+__cap__
+__capitalize on (something)__ To take advantage of a particular opportunity or situation for one’s benefit. _We need to capitalize on that team’s losing streak and overtake them in the standings._
 __Captain Obvious__ :two: A person who makes a statement or statements of such obvious meaning or implication as to be entirely redundant, superfluous, or unnecessary. _Pauline: “The President has said that lower-class families are bearing the brunt of the recession worse than anyone else.”
 Johnny: “Thank you, Captain Obvious!”_
 __cards are stacked against someone__ Luck is against someone.
 __carp about (someone or something)__ To complain about someone or something, especially in a way that others find annoying. _If you hate your job so much, quit carping about it and look for a new one!_